Why is this blog called “In it together”?

 Of course the catch-phrase “we’re all in it together” was famously adopted – and then largely discredited – by Britain’s erstwhile prime minister, David Cameron, to justify the austerity programme back in 2010.

-Still, the underlying sentiment remains profoundly right, going way beyond just one government.
+Still, the underlying sentiment remains profoundly right, going way beyond just one government at one point in time.
 Simply put, we all have just one life to live on this one planet.
 How good and how fair and how lasting that is depends on decisions we take together.

 Surely we can find a better way to rub along – “in it together” – than we’ve managed over the last 30 years.